aknsubbu/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
 A place to share and collaborate
 Here below is the course plan
+Just a little information: -
+- I have added folders for each individual
+- I have added .md files to all folders so you can make your notes in those files
 ## 19Z302 -> DATA STRUCTURES

 ### INTRODUCTION :